dustinpfister/blog_posts/_posts/js-javascript-example-digital-art-unsteady-stars.md

 layout: post
 categories: js
 id: 950
-updated: 2022-01-10 14:54:58
+updated: 2022-01-10 15:00:25
-version: 1.5
+version: 1.6
 ---

 Over the last few days I was working on yet another one of my [javaScript examples](/2021/04/02/js-javascript-example/) this time it is yet another Digital Art Projects based off of [revision 5 of my first Object Pool Reduction digital art example](/2021/12/31/js-javascript-example-digital-art-reduce-pool/) that I started late last year.
+This time around I wanted to make a quick project that was just a bunch of display objects moving around the canvas, each of which also contains a collection of points that form a star.
+However this is not just any star, but a kind of unsteady star that has more than one collection of points attached to it.
+One collection of points is a bunch of home points that are the pure position locations for each point in the star, then other collections of points have to do with old, target, and current positions.
+So then the points move from the home positions to random positions that are a certain random radius and angle from each home position.
+So then simply put they end up being collections of points that look like stars but the points will move around to these random locations within a range of each hoe point.

 <!-- more -->